Getting Started with Star Wars: Legion

 Confederacy of Independent Systems

-Quantity has it’s own quality and the droid army of the Separatist come packed with loads of battle droids to swarm your opponents.
-On paper the basic B1 battle can be seen as the worst unit in the game as they shoot like stormtroopers and take hits like rebel troopers, but they are key to the separatist strategy.
-While other factions have limited control over their army due the game’s “Fog of War” mechanic, proper positioning of your troopers you can issue orders to most if not all of your army.
-Just be mindful of their AI, if they’re not issued an order they can only perform prescribed actions as their first action.
-Additionally, it’s home to one of the best tanks in the game with the AAT so if you’re an Imperial Guard player both your strats are represented here.
+Quantity has its own quality and the droid army of the Separatist is packed with loads of battle droids to swarm your opponents.
+On paper the basic B1 battle can be seen as the worst unit in the game as they shoot like Stormtroopers and take hits like Rebel Troopers, but they are key to the separatist strategy.
+While other factions have limited control over their army due the game’s “Fog of War” mechanic, with proper positioning of your troopers you can issue orders to most if not all of your army.
+Just be mindful of their faction drawback, AI.
+If a droid unit is not issued an order, they can only perform prescribed actions as their first action.
+The CIS is also home to one of the best tanks in the game with the AAT so if you’re an Imperial Guard player both your strats are represented here.

 Play if: